St. Louis Public Schools K-12 Online Learning Program (EDMENTUM)

 - To attract families to SLPS that are not currently served by SLPS.

-The St. Louis Public School K-12 Virtual Schools will provide a convenient and flexible way to address student needs in the areas of:
+The St. Louis Public School K-12 Online Learning Program will provide a convenient and flexible way to address student needs in the areas of:

 - Credit recovery